Learn what Comprises a

 (1) Frequencies are balanced across the keyboard, with other notes and note intervals.

-(2) Unisons are heard as "pure" with each other (unisons are notes with 2 or 3 wires).
+(2) Unisons are heard as "pure" with each other (unisons are defined as notes with 2 or 3 wires).

 (3) Tuning pins are locked solidly into place, without twisting ("flagpoling") or slipping out of place from the string's massive tension - and the pinblock's grip.

-Piano tuning pins are "seated" or “locked into place" in a piano's pinblock - a >1 1/4 to 2" thick slab of wood, seated underneath a piano's cast iron plate.
+Piano tuning pins are "seated" or “locked into place" via friction in a piano's pinblock -- a >1 1/4 to 2" thick slab of wood, seated underneath a piano's cast iron plate.

 Pins are driven into this block of wood, which normally lasts up to six or seven decades on most pianos, under normal conditions and use.

 Interesting Fact: Most concert grand pianos are tuned more frequently in one year, than an average piano during its entire lifetime!
-Moreover, the wires (and pinblock) in a concert grand are replaced once every 10-20 years, or sooner, as opposed to once every 35-40 years, or longer.
+Moreover, the wires (and pinblock) in a concert grand are replaced once every 5 to 20 years, or sooner, as opposed to once every 40 to 50 years, or longer.

 After adjusting a note's correct frequency in relation to the beats of a starting note, a piano tuner must individually “seat” every pin into place AFTER (1) finding the proper frequency of a given note, and AFTER (2) balancing that note in relation to other notes / intervals.

-Imagine this procedure going on over 200 times, over the span of a piano's 88 keys, multiplied by two (in the case of a pitch raise).
+Imagine this procedure going on over 200 times, over the span of a piano's 88 keys, multiplied by two (as in the case of a pitch raise).

 To reemphasize an aspect of the 'superior piano tuning':